YuanXinCherry/Person-reID-Evaluation/README.md

                 'palegreen', 'lime', 'cyan', 'dodgerblue', 'indigo', 'magenta', 'deeppink', 'crimson', 'lightpink'] line_width = [2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2]
 ```
-According to the format and method name of ReID method in part 1.
+According to the format and name of ReID method in part 1.
 You need to modify the parameters of method_name, line_type and line_width.

 Next, you can run the shell:
 ```